 The Quality Matters Essential Standards Program (QMESP) is a professional development opportunity for faculty who currently teach online who seek to build new knowledge and skills in pursuit of improving one of their online courses.
-The program model is individually focused; participants attend workshops and course quality consultations to help them design a course that meets the essential standards of the research-based and education driven Quality Matters Rubric for Higher Education.
+The program is delivered as a semester-long online blended course that is individually focused.
+Participants will complete an online workshop, attend course quality consultations, and complete course improvement tasks to help them design a course that meets the essential standards of the research-based and education driven Quality Matters Rubric for Higher Education.

 Who should participate?

 Full-time faculty currently teaching an online or blended course.
 (There is a 5-person maximum for the program).
 Each participating faculty will choose one specific course to work on.

 Eligible courses include any online or blended/hybrid for-credit NC State course for which the faculty is the instructor of record and has taught online or in a blended or hybrid form at least twice.

 Definition of “online”: 76% or more of the content and instruction is provided in an asynchronous online format and is mediated by technology.